lyon-esport/VR_HEADSET_MANAGER/docs/getting-started.md

 1. Connect the headset to the PC with a USB cable.
 2. Put the headset on and **accept the "Allow USB debugging" prompt** shown inside it.
-3. In the web interface, go to **Headset Settings** and click the **Manage New Devices** button (the small headset icon at the top), or open `http://<your-pc-ip>:8080/headsets_settings.html#manage` directly.
+3. In the web interface, go to **Headset Settings** and click the **Manage New Devices** button (the small headset icon at the top).
 (On a fresh install the page also shows a big **"Click here to add your first headset"** button.)
 4. Your headset appears in the dialog.
 Click **Add this headset to the list**: VRHM reads the model and serial number, **enables ADB over WiFi automatically** (Enable WiFi ADB), and registers the headset with a friendly name.

-![Manage New Devices dialog with a USB headset detected](pics/web_add_newheadset.png) *The Manage New Devices dialog with a USB-detected Quest 3, ready to be added in one click — WiFi ADB can be enabled from the same dialog.*
+![Manage New Devices dialog with a USB headset detected](pics/web_add_newheadset.png) *The Manage New Devices dialog with a USB-detected Quest 3, ready to be added in one click — WiFi ADB can be manually enabled from the same dialog.*

+> [!TIP]
+> Once a headset is added, while you connect the headset on a USB port of the server, it will automatically enable WiFi ADB after few seconds.
+You can then disconnect the headset from the USB port

 Once added, the headset gets its own card in **Headset Settings**: